tposney/midi-qol/README.md

 Specifically midi will populate the expression data with:
 * casting actor, anything from actor.data.data (direct via @field, e.g. @attributes...),
-* casting actor, anything from from actor.data.flags (via @flags....),
+* casting actor, anything from actor.data.flags (via @flags....),
 * anything from item.data.data (via @item.damage.),
 * anything from the target.actor.data.data, via (@target.abilities etc),
 * anything from the workflow itself (via @workflow.attackRoll etc).

 **An empty activation condition** will evaluate as true.
 If you don't want a specific weapon to roll Other Damage set Activation Condition false.

-You can add the above conditon to the SRD slayer items to make the bonus damage automated based on target type.
+You can add the above condition to the SRD slayer items to make the bonus damage automated based on target type.

-If the weapon rolling the attack has ammunition AND the weapon does not have it's own Other Roll defined, the Other activation condition, Other roll and saving throw from the ammunition will be used instead of the attacking weapon.
+If the weapon rolling the attack has ammunition AND the weapon does not have its own Other Roll defined, the Other activation condition, Other roll and saving throw from the ammunition will be used instead of the attacking weapon.
 (Arrow of Slaying).

-There is a new weapon property "Crit Other Roll" which if set means that the "Other Damage" roll will be rolled as critical if the base roll is critical.
-Previosly Other Damage would never roll critical damage.
+There is a new weapon property "Crit Other Roll" which when set means that the "Other Damage" roll will be rolled as critical if the base roll is critical.
+Previously Other Damage would never roll critical damage.
 You can decide if your Arrow of Slaying can do critical damage or not.

 **Mark Wounded When damage falls below %**.
 (Requires Convenient Effects) You can specify a percentage (0 disables) so that when the HP of a token falls below X% the Custom Convenient Effect wounded will be applied to the target.
 This is useful if you are not showing the HP status bar to players so they get some idea if a baddie is hurt or not.
-You must created the Wounded condition (Wounded is a localisable string so it may vary for you game).
+You must create the Wounded condition (Wounded is a localisable string so it may vary for you game).

-If you are not using convenient effects you can set this up much more flexibly in Combat Utiltiy Belt using Triggler.
+If you are not using convenient effects you can set this up much more flexibly in Combat Utility Belt using Triggler.

 **Add defeated when HP === 0**.
 The dnd5e defeated condition will automatically be added to the token if it's hp fall to 0.